nexiles/nexiles-documentation-project/docs/use-cases/UC002-consultant-online.rst

 Postcondition
 =============

-- The HTML files and the zip file must be stored in a new subdirectory for the new version.
+- The HTML files and the zip file must be stored in a new subdirectory for the new version or the new project.
-- The new version of the documentation must be viewable.
+- The new documentation must be viewable in the app.
-- The new version has the same icon as the other documents.
+- The new documentation has the same icon as the other documents.

 Normal Flow
 ===========

-Anton starts the doc app from nexiles|starter clicking on its icon.
-The app opens up and shows all released documentations.
+Anton starts the doc app from nexiles|starter by clicking on its icon.
+The app opens up and shows all released documentation.
 As Anton has also access to internal files he switches to a view of all latest documentation where he finds a new documentation.
 The icon of the new documentation indicates that he has not yet downloaded its files.
 He clicks on the icon and the download of the documentation begins showing him a the progress of the download in a small indicator.
 After the download has finished the documentation opens up in a new tab.
 The focus lies on this tab which fills the whole space of the app.